moq-wg/moq-transport/draft-lcurley-warp.md

 A segment MUST NOT have a smaller delivery order than a segment it depends on.
 Delivering segments out of dependency order will increase latency and can cause artifacting when memory limits are tight.
-This is especially problematic and can cause a deadlock if the receiver does release flow control until dependencies are received.
+This is especially problematic and can cause a deadlock if the receiver does not release flow control until dependencies are received.

 A sender MUST send each segment over a dedicated QUIC stream.
 The QUIC library should support prioritization ({{prioritization}}) such that streams are transmitted in delivery order.